 Paris is one of those places that you can simply walk around to enjoy.
 There is a certain vibe there that makes it an exciting place to be.
 It’s no wonder so many have come here over the centuries, drawn by its allure.
 From poets, musicians and artists to scientists, philosophers and everything in between, Paris has seen it all.

 I, however, have not seen enough of this place and I definitely plan on going back.
 Probably more than once.

 Definitely more than once. 🙂

 I know the question you are probably asking now is has Alex liked it?
 The answer is yes.
-When I asked him what he liked about it, he said that he liked that it was modern yet very old world at the same time.
+When I asked him what he liked about it, he said that he liked that it was a modern yet very old world at the same time.
 He liked different elements of it and in a very different way from me as Alex doesn’t necessarily share my penchant for history.
 We usually categorize places we visit by whether we would want to live there or not.
 Paris is definitely a place we both imagine ourselves living in.
-Now, whether we can afford it is another story all together, but a girl can dream.
+Now, whether we can afford it is another story altogether, but a girl can dream.

 Everyone has that special city they visited that made an impact.
 What’s yours?